 VPN Configuration with MikroTik Router

 VPN (Virtual Private Network) is a technology that extends private network across a public network.
-It enables networks users to send and receive data across public network as if their network devices were directly connected to the private network.
+It enables private network users to send and receive data across public network as if their network devices were directly connected to the private network.

 Here, a user is connected to his/her office by creating PPTP tunnel across public network and he/she is accessing office network devices through this PPTP tunnel.
-This article will show how to configure such a client-server vpn network where a user will be connected to his/her office for accessing network devices while he/she is outside of his/her office.
+My below configuration will show how to configure such a client-server VPN network where a user will be connected to his/her office for accessing network devices while he/she is outside of his/her office.

 - MikroTik LAN Network: 192.168.20.1/24